Myxxin/MPC-Live-II-Tutorial/idm_tutorial/idm_tut.md

 ### Round Robin

 Sounds pretty boring right?
 We can make a couple of subtle changes to make this more listenable.
-First, we're going to use a feature you'll find in most music software known as ROUND ROBIN.
+First, we're going to use a feature you'll find in most music software known as **ROUND ROBIN** (you might know this from computer sciences).
 When a real drummer plays his snare or kick, the drum won't always sound the same since there are real instruments and humans involved instead of ones and zeroes.
 This is also true for the classic drum machines because of their analog oscillators!
 We can imitate this behaviour by cycling through multiple samples of the same sound that differ in very subtle ways - that's round robin.

 Press **MENU** and go to the **PROGRAM EDIT**.
 Switch to the **SAMPLES** tab.
 If you bang your pads once again, you'll see that the sample on display changes.